 No, it is not.
 This course fosters a gentle approach with an emphasis on cosleeping/bedsharing.

 Good question!
 The guides zero in on the science behind sleep and essentially share my summary of 200+ peer-reviewed journal articles on topics such as SIDS & safety, crying, bedsharing, and breastfeeding through the night.
 The course is simply way more comprehensive, as well as provides practical ideas and personal anecdotes throughout my own sleep journey - all brought to life.

 Truthfully, for young babies, this course is geared towards breastfeeding/chestfeeding mums as breastfeeding and infant sleep are inextricably linked.
-I don't wish or mean to exclude anyone - however, if you’ve decided to bottle feed and crib sleep in a separate room, there are other courses to better help with that and The Sleepy Baby likely isn’t the best fit for you.
-If you’re bottle feeding an older baby though and would like to to parent through connection at nighttime, this course will be great for you.
-If you have any questions, please email and ask us at email@example.com
+I don't wish or mean to exclude anyone - however, if you’ve decided to bottle feed and crib sleep in a separate room, there are other courses to better help with that and The Sleeping Baby likely isn’t the best fit for you.
+If you’re bottle feeding an older baby though and would like to parent through connection at nighttime, this course will be great for you.
+If you have any questions, please email and ask us at firstname.lastname@example.org

 No matter what some may say, it is physically impossible to spoil your child by being responsive.
 Babies don’t manipulate, they communicate.
 So, trust your instincts.
 Follow your innate wisdom and believe your baby.